Gabriel2409/obsidian_notes/Hashmap.md

 #### Open addressing

-- When a collision occurs, find the next empty spot in the array and store the value here
+- When a collision occurs, find the next empty spot in the array and store the value here (go back to beginning of array if necessary)
+- On deletion, put a sentinel value where the deletion occurs so that we don't stop searching too early for previously stored values
+- when resizing, discard the sentinels

 ```python